-Air Force search for 30ft catamaran off the coast of Samoa
+Air Force search for catamaran in 'distress' near Samoa likely sparked by dumped locator beacon

 • Pregnant NZ woman tells of 'intense and emotional' sea rescue

-The Orion has a full search and rescue kit on board and is expected to be in the vicinity of the vessel mid-morning.
+The beacon had been activated 23 nautical miles north east of Apia.
+The catamaran was thought to be able to carry four people.

-The Rescue Coordination Centre New Zealand had requested assistance from the air force after the beacon was set off overnight, a Maritime NZ spokeswoman said.
+The Rescue Coordination Centre New Zealand had requested assistance from the Air Force after the beacon went off overnight, a Maritime NZ spokeswoman said.
+The first alert came in at 1.20am, and another at 9.02am.

+The Orion has a full search and rescue kit on board and arrived in the vicinity of the vessel mid-morning, according to the NZDF.

+But a Maritime NZ spokeswoman said the Orion had completed an hour-long visual search over an area five nautical miles from where the beacon was last active and was confident nobody was in distress.

+"We think someone has discarded their beacon into the ocean," she said - most likely because its battery had gone flat.

 The RCCNZ coordinates major maritime search and rescue operations across a vast swathe of the Pacific Ocean, including off Samoa.